Voting Rules for Accurate Democracy Voting Systems. Rules Introduction. Criteria Goals.

 Give voters real choices of candidates who can win,

-by electing fair shares of reps from all major groups.
+by electing fair shares of reps from all big groups.

-Reduce the numbers of wasted votes and districts
+Reduce the number of districts with safe seats.

 Legislation: